microsoft/AzureAppForMicrosoftTeams/Documentation.md

 ## Prerequisites
 > [!NOTE]
 > * The app posts notifications for metric alerts.
-Support for activity and log alerts will added soon.
+Support for 'activity log' and 'log alerts' will added soon.
 > * Alerts with multiple conditions or a single metric alert with multiple dimensions are not supported.